 Look at this sweet boy.
 While I was trying to take pictures he couldn’t resist, and I didn’t have the heart to tell him no.

-You can download the directions and a pattern to make your own advent hanger here.
+You can download the directions and a pattern to make your own Christmas countdown advent calendar here.
 Even if you aren’t a seamstress, it’s really simple to make.
-I hope your loved ones enjoy the advent hanger tradition as much as I have!
+I hope your loved ones enjoy the advent calendar tradition as much as I have!